 Programming Foundations: Data Structures with Kathryn Hodge

-Learn the foundations of programming with data structures.
-Discover how to best store, organize, and access data using data structures such as arrays, linked lists, stacks, queues, and hash tables.
+Learn about programming with data structures.
+Discover how to store, organize, and access data using data structures such as arrays, linked lists, stacks, queues, and hash tables.

 2h 20m • COURSE